Regal Princess (II)

 Regal Princess is seen leaving Rotterdam at the 27th of april in 2018.

 In may of 2010, Carnival Corporation announced the order for two large cruiseships for its Princess Cruises brand.
 The ships would measure some 141.000-tons, making them the largest cruiseships ever ordered for the line.
 It also was the first time since 1996 that a totally new design would be used, so these ships were not going to be another version of the popular Grand-class design.
 The largest ships in the fleet in 2010 were the Diamond Princess and Sapphire Princess of 116.000-tons, so it was a great leap forward in size.
 In june of 2013, the first of the two megaships entered service under the name of Royal Princess, the thirth time this name was used in the history of the company.
 The sistership recieved another name formerly used within the fleet, as she became the second Regal Princess.
-During the construction of the first ships, more sisters were announced for Princess Cruises and P&O. Majestic Princess entered service in 2017, Sky Princess will start sailing in 2019 and two more ships will enter servce in 2020 and 2022.
+During the construction of the first ships, more sisters were announced for Princess Cruises and P&O. Majestic Princess entered service in 2017, Sky Princess in 2019 and two more ships will enter servce in 2020 and 2022.
 For P&O, sistership Britannia came in 2015 and with another new class ordered afterwards, the number of ships in the now called 'Royal'-class will probably stay at seven.